-Assisted living communities in Kentucky provide a home for people who cannot live independently, with services including the following:
+Assisted living communities in Kentucky provide a home for people who cannot live independently and need support services.
+They offer:

-– Help with activities of daily living (ADLs), like eating and bathing, and instrumental activities of daily living (IADLs) like money management and housekeeping
+– Help with activities of daily living, like eating and bathing, and instrumental activities of daily living like money management and housekeeping

 – Three meals and a snack daily